 Ultrasonic tomography

-The method is based on the reflection of short pulses of ultrasonic elastic waves by cracks, cavities, reinforcements and other discontinuities present in the material (pulse-echo method).
-The intensity of the waves reflected by these inhomogeneities depends on their contrast with respect to the base material in terms of acoustic impedance (acoustic impedance Z = density x speed of the elastic waves).
-The air present in the voids has almost zero acoustic impedance and the pulses are integrally reflected: R = (Z2 – Z1) / (Z1 + Z2) = – 1.
-Weaker indications (R ~ 0.5) are obtained in correspondence with the reinforcing bars, whose acoustic impedance is approximately 4-5 times that of the concrete.
+The method is based on the reflection of short pulses of ultrasonic elastic waves by cracks, cavities, reinforcements and other discontinuities within the material (pulse-echo method).
+The intensity of the waves reflected by these inhomogeneities depends on their contrast with respect to the base material in terms of acoustic impedance (acoustic impedance Z = density x velocity of the elastic waves).
+Air present in cavities has an acoustic impedance close to zero, causing ultrasonic waves to be completely reflected.
+Weaker signals (R ~ 0.5) are recorded in correspondence with the rebars, whose acoustic impedance is approximately 4-5 times that of the concrete.